 Parlor B, immediately across the hall, offers the family an extra room for more private conversations or additional guests.

-Our other three rooms offer options from a small, intimate gathering to a larger funeral or memorial service.
 These rooms offer a spacious, comfortable and relaxed environment — much like your own home — with seating capacity up to 200 people, and large enough to accommodate many floral arrangements and memory tables.
 Attendants are on-hand to help with any needs.
 Services may be videotaped and special music is available or you may choose to bring your own.

 Reception & Dining Center